 If there’s a travel destination that inspires wanderlust, the Bay of Islands is it.
 Today, trip the light fantastic and head off in whatever direction you please.
 Perhaps travel up to Cape Reinga/Te Rerenga Wairua, the very top of New Zealand, via idyllic Ninety Mile Beach.
 Or glide around on an historic tall ship, or join a tour of Russell and learn more about the settling of the Bay of Islands.

 Today, New Zealand’s most northerly city is well and truly on your radar.
 Whangarei is like the country in a tantalizing snapshot – a union of nature and forward-thinking culture.
-Explore at your leisure before sinking back into your seat for the mesmerizing commute back to Auckland.
+Take a brief stroll before sinking back into your seat for the mesmerizing commute back to Auckland.

 It’s hard to say goodbye to Auckland – this city is hypnotic.
 But you have a camera full of New Zealand tour photos to categorise before you get home.